tnunes/dokku-deploy-github-action/README.md

 # dokku-deploy-github-action

-This action makes deployment to Dokku as easy as possible!
+This action automates deployment to a dokku server.

 ## Inputs